About Nisha

 I Didn’t Always Realize I Was Repeating Patterns

-This space started with a simple question: Why do I keep falling into the same patterns?
+This journey started with a simple question: Why do I keep falling into the same patterns?

 Things like putting everyone else first, avoiding hard conversations, reacting quickly without thinking, or feeling stuck in habits that weren’t serving me.
 For a while, I thought it was just my personality.
 But as I started to slow down and really pay attention, I realized a lot of those patterns weren’t just mine, they were passed down, absorbed, and repeated without much thought.